-The fantastic blue light of the Polar Night lasts from mid-November to late January and, if you are lucky, you will see the beautiful Northern Lights dancing in the sky.
+The surreal blue light of the Polar Night lasts from mid-November to late January and it is common to see the beautiful Northern Lights forming undulating curtains in the sky.

 The environment is undisturbed by bright city lights or other pollution, and the Nordkyn Peninsula is one of the best places to observe the Arctic light phenomena.

 The Northern Lights (also known as Aurora Borealis) are caused by the collision of charged particles with the high altitude atmosphere.
 The result is a spectacular light display that resembles moving, fluorescent curtains.
 The colors usually range from green to purple.

 Make sure to bring your camera - and preferably a tripod - when you go out hunting the Northern Lights!

 Although the lights can be observed anywhere on Nordkyn, you will get the best experience outside the settlements where there is no light pollution.

 The frequency of Aurora Borealis varies with solar activity, but you have a good chance of seeing them if you stay a few days in Nordkyn.

 Getting good photographs of the lights is not difficult, but requires some planning and equipment for the best results.
 Consult this guide on Northern Lights photography for some useful information.